The group members generously give their time and expertise for free, and we are enormously grateful for their ongoing commitment.

 Find out about the Risk and Prevention Committee members and affiliations (PDF)

 The SSC was established to provide expert scientific advice directly to the Board of Trustees.
-Members include leading, international scientists and the SSC meets three times per annum.
+Members include leading, international scientists.
+The SSC meets three times a year.

 The main purpose of the SSC is to oversee Breast Cancer Now’s research portfolio and its funding mechanisms, ensuring the strategic aims of the charity are delivered effectively.
 Working closely alongside the Research Directorate, the SSC is responsible for: